snwight/gol/README.md

 where CellKey is an atom in the following pattern:  'Row:Col'

-...or use the example seed sets described below, which are available using keywords:
+...or use the example seed sets described below, which are available using keywords, e.g.:

 	gol_server:seed(fumarole).